John L. Sikorski, 90 of Nanticoke, passed away suddenly but peacefully Wednesday at his home.

 Calling hours will be held Saturday from 3-5pm at Kearney Funeral Home, Inc., 173 E. Green St., Nanticoke.
 Interment will be in Arlington National Cemetery at a later date.
 To leave online condolences, visit our website at kearneyfuneralhomeinc.com.

 Rest peacefully, Uncle Lefty.
 I didn't know of his wartime history, it's amazing, and how wonderful to have gone to so many special places in his later years.
 My condolences to my Cousins and families.
-With love, Cousin "Patsy".Patricia Rynkiewicz Leski (over 5 years ago)
+With love, Cousin "Patsy".Patricia Rynkiewicz Leski (almost 6 years ago)